poojapatil0404/poojapatil0404/README.md

 ## 👨‍💻 Professional Summary
 A highly motivated and detail-oriented **Electronics and Communication Engineering graduate** with a strong foundation in **Java, SQL, HTML, CSS, and JavaScript**.
-Passionate about **software development**, backend engineering, and building scalable applications.
+Strong interest in **Java backend and full stack development**, with hands-on experience in building real-world applications using **Spring Boot and MySQL**.
-Eager to learn, contribute to innovative projects, and grow in a collaborative development environment.
+Eager to learn, grow, and contribute to innovative software projects.

 ---